awsdocs/aws-single-sign-on-user-guide/doc_source/addusers.md

       1. **Send an email to the user with password setup instructions\.** – This option automatically sends the user an email addressed from Amazon Web Services\.
 The email invites the user on behalf of your company to access the AWS SSO user portal\.
 **Note**
 All emails sent by the AWS SSO service will come from either the address [no-reply@signin.aws](no-reply@signin.aws) or [no-reply@login.awsapps.com](no-reply@login.awsapps.com)\.
-We recommend that you configure your mail system so that it accepts emails from these sender email addresses and does not handle them as junk or spam\.
+We recommend that you configure your email system so that it accepts emails from these sender email addresses and does not handle them as junk or spam\.

       1. **Generate a one\-time password that you can share with the user\.** – This option provides you with the user portal URL and password details that you can manually send to the user from your email address\.